YottaDB/YDBDoc/AdminOpsGuide/about.rst

 1. GDE
 ++++++

 The Global Directory Editor (GDE) is a YottaDB utility program that creates and maintains global directories.
 GDE provides commands for operating on the global directory.
+See `Chapter 4: “Global Directory Editor” <gde.html>`_ for more information.

 ++++++++
 2. MUPIP
 ++++++++

-MUPIP (M Peripheral Interchange Program) is the YottaDB utility program for general database operations, YottaDB Journaling, Multi-site Database Replication, and some non-database operations.
+MUPIP (M Peripheral Interchange Program) is the primary YottaDB tool for managing database operations, as well as a few non-database operations.
+It is discussed in `Chapter 5: Database Management Tool <dbmgmt.html>`_, as well as in `Chapter 6: YottaDB Journaling <ydbjournal.html>`_ and `Chapter 7: Database Replication <dbrepl.html>`_, the latter two topics being important enough to warrant dedicated chapters.

 ++++++
 3. LKE
 ++++++

-The M Lock Utility (LKE) is the YottaDB utility program that examines and modifies the lock space where YottaDB maintains the current M LOCK state.
+The M Lock Editor (LKE) is the YottaDB utility program that examines and modifies the lock space where YottaDB maintains the current M LOCK state.
 LKE can monitor the locking mechanism and remove locks.
-See `Chapter 8: “M Lock Utility (LKE)” <./mlocks.html>`_ for more information.
+See `Chapter 8: “M Lock Editor (LKE)” <mlocks.html>`_ for more information.

 ++++++
 4. DSE
 ++++++

-The Database Structure Editor (DSE) is the YottaDB utility program to examine and alter the internal database structures.
-DSE edits YottaDB Database Structure (GDS) files.
+The Database Structure Editor (DSE) is the YottaDB utility for experts to examine and manipulate the internal structure of YottaDB database (Global Database Structure – GDS) files.
 It provides an extensive database "patch" facility (including block integrity checks), searches for block numbers and nodes, and provides symbolic examination and manipulation facilities.
-See `Chapter 10: “Database Structure Editor” <./dse.html>`_ for more information.
+See `Chapter 10: “Database Structure Editor (DSE)” <dse.html>`_ for more information.

 +++++++++++++++++++++
 5. Command Qualifiers
 +++++++++++++++++++++

 Each utility program has its own set of commands.
 Qualifiers are used as arguments for a command.
 A qualifier is always prefixed with a hyphen (-).
-Some qualifier allow assigning values with an equal (=) sign where as some allow the use of sub-qualifiers as their arguments.
+Some qualifiers allow assigning values with an equal (=) sign whereas some allow the use of sub-qualifiers as their arguments.
 If you specify the same qualifier more than once, MUPIP, DSE, and LKE acts upon the qualifier that appears latest.
 However, you cannot specify qualifiers that have sub-qualifiers more than once.
 With GDE, specifying the same qualifier more than once produces an error.

 ------------------
 Database Integrity